Proving programs terminate using well orderings, Ramsey Theory, and Matrices: A General Theorem about Proving Programs Terminate Using Ramsey Theorem

-The keys to the proof of Theorem~\ref{th:prog2ramsey} are (1) in every \compseg one of $w,x,y$ decreases, and (2) by Ramsey's Theorem any nonterminating computation leads to an infinite decreasing sequence in a well founded set.
+The keys to the proof of Theorem~\ref{th:prog2ramsey} are (1) in every finite \compseg one of $w,x,y$ decreases, and (2) by Ramsey's Theorem any nonterminating computation leads to an infinite decreasing sequence in a well-founded set.
 These ideas are from Theorem 1 of~\cite{ramseypl}, though similar ideas were in~\cite{LJA}.

-The next theorem, which is a subcases of Theorem 1 of~\cite{ramseypl}, captures this proof technique.
+Theorem 1 of~\cite{ramseypl} is a very general statement about program termination.
+We present three theorems in increasing order of generality.
+The last one is Theorem 1 of~\cite{ramseypl}.